107208579/tracking/README.md

 <br />

 ## What calendar apps can be used?
 Literally any calendar you are comfortable with.
 Below you find a list of applications that support CalDAV and allow for easy synronisation between different devices.
-* **Clients** (to add, update, delete calendar events).
+* **Clients** (to add, update, delete calendar events)
   * Windows
      * [eM Client](http://www.emclient.com)
      * [One Calendar](https://www.onecalendar.nl)